firavoyage/blogging/readme.md

   - `nat` belief of a tech entrepreneur
   - `ruanyf` observation of the digital time
   - `florio` advice for the programming ride
+  - `jiangyanyan` cs researchers and the time
+  - `tim` mediastorm early days
   - `reflections` memories of the fellows
 - ideas
   - `projects` worthwhile endeavours